RakeshJV2000/myportfolio/README.md

 - Developed a **predictive model** that obtained an overall 90% accuracy rate in predicting customer churn.
 - Delivered a concise **executive summary**, and provided actionable insights for informed decision-making.

+### Neural-Networks for POS Tagging | _Pytorch, Neural Network_
+- Developed and trained a **feed-forward neural network (FFNN)** model using Pytorch for part-of-speech tagging on English tweets
+- Analyzed random vs pre-trained embeddings - **pre-trained embeddings** achieved a significant accuracy boost from **77.6% to 82.3%**
+- Experimented with feature engineering - capitalization, suffixes, and special characters - improved accuracy from **80.77% to 83.08%**
+- Explored architectures - **hidden layers(0, 1,2), sizes (128, 256, 512), and activation functions (tanh, ReLU, sigmoid)**, to optimize

 ### News Summary Using GPT3.5-Turbo | _LLM, OpenAI API, Flask, Prompt Design, PosrgreSQL_
 - Integrated OpenAI's **ChatGPT-3.5 Turbo API** to intelligently summarize news articles, optimizing content consumption and providing concise insights.
 - Leveraged **News API** to dynamically access top news articles' URLs and images, and implemented web scraping using **beautiful soup** to extract relevant news content.